Unearth the Silver Lining: Staying Optimistic in a Negative World

 Here are five reasons you should never give up on your optimism!

-There are many benefits of optimism that often go overlooked.
+Many benefits of optimism often go overlooked.

 The article from Harvard Health says [1]